Clean Commits

 git commit -m "type(scope): subject"

-type short keyword indicating the type of change.
+short keyword indicating the type of change.

-scope (optional) noun describing what is affected by the change.
+(optional) noun describing what is affected by the change.

-subject brief description of the change.
+brief description of the change.

 Commit Examples

 Here are some examples of commit messages using conventional commits.
 Note that you do not need to use both.
-There are 2 examples of each type to show how you can use the optional scope.
+There are 2 examples of each type to show how you can use the optional scope

 Adding Features

-We use the feat type to indicate a new feature.
+type to indicate a new feature.

 git commit -m "feat: add subtract function"